 Tele-surgical systems

-These robots have a command station from where the surgeon can control the motion of the machine.
+These robots have a command station from where the surgeon controls the motion of the machine.
 The surgeon does not stay close to the robot in this setup but controls every movement of the machine.

 Supervisory controlled systems

-These robots are preprogrammed with actions that are performed by the robot itself, but they are done under the close supervision of the surgeon.
+These robots are preprogrammed, which means that the movements are performed by the robot, but they are done under the close supervision and control of the surgeon.

 Types of Spine Surgeries Performed with Robotic Assistance